jaidevprabhu/Bearings_Prediction/EDA_Analysis.md

 We have charted the data and done the stats analysis at the **start**, the approximate **middle**, and at the **end** of the experiments.

+At this time we have only used the data from Test Set 2 and Test Set 3, since it was easier to handle and point out the failures.

 ## Data Preview